opendatateam/udata/docs/adapting-settings.md

 **default**: same as `ELASTICSEARCH_URL`

-An optionnal alternative elasticsearch server url that may be used for testing.
+An optional alternative elasticsearch server url that may be used for testing.

 ### ELASTICSEARCH_INDEX_BASENAME